n0t-cr1m3/ransomware/README.md

 Then the browser open the bitcoin site for do the transaction.
 The ransomware also change the wallpaper.
-And for finish the program create a graphical interface with some slogan, messages ect...
+And for finish, the program create a graphical interface with some slogan, messages ect...

 If you have any problem with the script or with the librarys say it and I will can help you.